 To help you progress, you could study for management qualifications, such as an MBA or a postgraduate qualification specific to general practice.

 You could also work towards accreditation and gain professional status through organisations such as the Institute of General Practice Management.

 When you’re looking for jobs as a practice manager, the primary source for vacancies will be the NHS Jobs website

-For further information about a career in practice management, please contact:
+See these organisations for further information about a career in practice management:

 - Association of Medical Secretaries, Practice Managers, Administrators and Receptionists